 Why do I need to file an SR22 form?

-The Virginia DMV will notify you that your license has been suspended and what to do to file a Virginia SR22 insurance form.
+The Virginia DMV notifies you when it suspends your license, and lets you know how to get a Virginia SR22 filing.
 The most common reasons for driver’s license suspension include:

 - Uninsured or under-insured driving